xtrx-sdr/images/README.md

 # Flashing XTRX

 **WARNING:** Flashing XTRX  has risks of bricking/damaging your XTRX if interupted or a wrong image is flashed.
+Use Fairwaves USB3 XTRX adapter or Fairwaves PCIe adapter with a compatible JTAG cable to unbrick a bricked XTRX.

 The fastest and easiest way to flash XTRX is using `test_xtrxflash` which doesn't require any additional equipment and works both over USB3 and miniPCIe:
 ```